 Why use natural organic pest control in your garden?
 The answer is quite simple, the materials are readily available, the same ingredients are always economical, eco-friendly, trouble-free to make and use, and most imperative of all they don’t damage the vegetables.

 Below are widespread organic pest control recipes you can easily come up with.

 Hot pepper spray is one of the most effective and safest methods to control mites in your garden.
-This spray is easily made by combining a few drop of soap detergent, one part of water and hot pepper sauce.
+This spray is easily made by combining a few drops of soap detergent, one part of water, and hot pepper sauce.
 For effective and lasting results the mixture should be left to stay overnight.

-For the other insects like aphids white flies and spider mites, a concoction made from cooking oil and water is the best.
-This concentrated mixture should be stored in a cool dark place under room temperature until you are ready to use it.
-The water to oil ratio must be 4:1 respectively.
-Apply the mixture on your vegetables every once a week for best results.
+For other insects like aphids white flies and spider mites, a concoction made from cooking oil and water is the best.
+This concentrated mixture should be stored in a cool dark place at room temperature until you are ready to use it.

 The strong whiffs of garlic discourage some pests from evading your plants and vegetables.
 Blend about 12 cloves of garlic and mix with water, allow for the mixture to settle for at least a day then add a cup of cooking oil.
 For effective results addition of cayenne pepper is essential.

-The milky water spray is also recommended if you have persistent problems of mildew.
-Two pints of milk and two pints of water mixed thoroughly and sprayed onto the infected plants three times a week helps control the mildew.
+The milky water spray is also recommended if you have persistent problems with mildew.
+Two pints of milk and two pints of water mixed thoroughly and sprayed onto the infected plants three times a week help control the mildew.

-Applications of mineral oil on the skins of corn deter earthworm’s infestation.
+Applications of mineral oil on the skins of corn deter earthworm infestation.
 This routine should be repeated every five to six days a week.

 Oranges and lemons rind can be used to get rid of the snails and the slugs.